Cyclo (film)

 Cyclo (Xích Lô /vi/) is a 1995 film by Tran Anh Hung.
 It stars Lê Văn Lộc, Tony Leung Chiu Wai and Trần Nữ Yên Khê.
-The film is about the hard lives of the labor force in early 1990s Ho Chi Minh City, and how people come under the influence of crime.
+The film depicts the difficult lives of the labor force in early 1990s Ho Chi Minh City, and how people fall under the influence of crime.

 The film is considered hard to understand because of abstract and wordless communication.
-However, in a review, Janet Maslin asserted that this style, which is typical of the film director, makes the movie more memorable and successful.
+However, in a review, Janet Maslin asserted that this style, which is typical of the director, made the movie more memorable and successful.
 The film won the Golden Lion at the 52nd Venice International Film Festival.

 Plot

-The movie is about an 18-year-old who has been orphaned after his cyclo driver father died in collision with a truck.
-The father's desire was that the son would have a better life than he had but, because of family hardship, the boy has to take over his father's job, pedaling a cyclo taxi around the busy streets of Ho Chi Minh City.
-He lives in a small house, with his old grandfather, who repairs tires despite his failing health, his little sister, who shines shoes for local restaurant customers, and his older sister, who carries water at a local market.
+The film follows an 18-year-old whose cyclo-driver father is killed in a collision with a truck.
+Although his father hoped he would have a better life, poverty forces the young man to take over his job, pedalling a cyclo taxi through the streets of Ho Chi Minh City.
+He lives with his ageing grandfather, who repairs tyres despite poor health, his younger sister, who shines shoes, and his older sister, who carries water at a market.

-Their poor but peaceful lives are jeopardized when the cyclo is stolen by a gang.
-Having no money to pay his employer, the Lady, for the robbed cyclo, the boy is forced to join a criminal organization under the supervision of a brooding gang leader, who is also a poet.
+Their modest but stable existence is disrupted when the cyclo is stolen by a gang.
+Unable to repay his employer, the Lady, for the loss, the young man is drawn into a criminal organisation led by a brooding gang leader known as the Poet.

-His older sister also comes under the influence of the Poet and becomes a prostitute.
-They develop feelings for each other and she visits his house where he is beaten by his father, furious about the profession he has taken.
-When the cyclo driver wants to join the gang, the Poet brings him to "Mr. Lullaby”, who slits a victim's throat while singing a lullaby.
+Meanwhile, his older sister falls under the Poet’s influence and becomes a prostitute.
+The two develop feelings for one another, but when she visits his home, the Poet is beaten by his father, who is enraged by his son’s criminal lifestyle.
+Seeking to join the gang, the cyclo driver is introduced by the Poet to “Mr. Lullaby”, a killer who calmly slits a victim’s throat while singing.

-Ho Chi Minh City is hit by a gang war.
-The cyclo driver takes revenge and blinds one eye of the leader of the gang who stole his cyclo.
-He visits the Lady to pay part of his debt, but she refuses and becomes busy with her mentally disabled son, who has covered himself with yellow paint.
+As gang warfare engulfs Ho Chi Minh City, the cyclo driver takes revenge on the gang responsible for stealing his vehicle, blinding its leader in one eye.
+He later attempts to repay part of his debt to the Lady, but she dismisses him while attending to her mentally disabled son, who has covered himself in yellow paint.